gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 ## Supporting OES as an Academic Affiliate

 We often require specific subject matter expertise as we identify opportunities to work with agencies on an ongoing basis.
-As an Academic Affiliate, you will be able to apply your work to improve government, and have the opportunity to publish results. <a href="mailto:oes@gsa.gov?subject=Academic Affiliate Inquiry">oes@gsa.gov</a>Tell us about your area of expertise</a>, and we may reach out to you to collaborate on a specific project.
+As an Academic Affiliate, you will be able to apply your work to improve government, and have the opportunity to publish results.
+Tell us about your area of expertise by emailing <a href="mailto:oes@gsa.gov?subject=Academic Affiliate Inquiry">oes@gsa.gov</a>, and we may reach out to you to collaborate on a specific project.